A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: CONCLUSION

 \subsection{Future Work}

 While this work establishes the fundamental understanding of infrastructure impacts due to extreme temperatures from the literature review, industry articles, etc., it is important to translate this information into actionable steps regarding equipment availability, system contingency analysis, and overall grid stability analysis.
+There are other important impacts of extreme cold and extreme heat related events on the power grid equipment like corrosion or structural integrity failures that lead to loss of equipment.
+There are other impacts that accelerate the end of life of equipment that may suddenly lead to acute failures eventually.
 We will expand on providing these insights along with gap analysis and research priorities in the future.

 \begin{IEEEbiography} [ { } ] {Kishan Prudhvi Guddanti} (Member, IEEE) received his M.S and Ph.D. degrees in electrical engineering from Arizona State University, Tempe, AZ, USA in 2019 and 2021 respectively.
 His past work experience includes Hitachi America Ltd., RTE France.
 He is currently working as Power Systems Research Engineer with the Pacific Northwest National Laboratory. \end{IEEEbiography}